Nexus Letters for PTSD: Most Veterans Are Doing It Wrong

 Before paying, make sure to:

-Verify credentials: Get the full name, license number, and specialty of the letter writer.
+• Verify credentials: Get the full name, license number, and specialty of the letter writer.

-Review sample quality: Letters should include detailed reasoning, not generic statements.
+• Review sample quality: Letters should include detailed reasoning, not generic statements.

-Check reviews carefully: Use veteran forums, Trustpilot, or Google; watch for fake 5-star reviews or “guaranteed approval” claims.
+• Check reviews carefully: Use veteran forums, Trustpilot, or Google; watch for fake 5-star reviews or “guaranteed approval” claims.

 A good company can save you time, a bad one can waste money and hurt your claim.

-Step 5: Provide a Template or Example
+Step 5: Get Your Provider a Detailed Template

 Doctors often decline nexus letters because they’re complex and time-consuming.
 Writing a template is the single most important thing you can do to increase your chances of success.